 Prout de jure is a blog dedicated to UK legal political and legal matters.
 It aims to bring quality analysis and comment on a wide range of matters which have serious and far reaching consequences for the people of the UK.

-It is written by Alistair Sloan who is a Solicitor in Glasgow.
-Alistair holds an LLB (Hons) degree, a Diploma in Professional Legal Practice and a Master of Laws degree.
-His honours dissertation was titled ‘To Codify or not to Codify?
+My honours dissertation was titled ‘To Codify or not to Codify?
 An exploration of codification of the criminal law and a consideration of whether Scotland should adopt a criminal code.’
-His Masters dissertation considered the Information Commissioner’s use of his power to issue Monetary Penalty Notices for breaches of the Data Protection Act with a view to considering the incidents in which Data Controllers could expect a Monetary Penalty Notice as possessed to other forms of regulatory penalty.
+While my Masters dissertation considered the use by the Information Commissioner’s of their power to issue Monetary Penalty Notices for breaches of the Data Protection Act; with a view to considering the incidents in which Data Controllers could expect a Monetary Penalty Notice as possessed to other forms of regulatory penalty.

-Nothing written on this blog should be relied upon as legal advice and should not be used as a replacement for proper legal advice tailored to your sepecific circumstances.
+This blog is written for recreational purposes as a outlet for my thoughts and views on various political and legal topics.
+Nothing written on this blog should be relied upon as legal advice and should not be used as a replacement for proper legal advice tailored to your specific circumstances.

 Prout de jure

 Prout de jure is a general proof of facts and circumstances according to law.
 It appeared to be a fitting title for the blog given the purpose that it exists for.